rxhxm/Machine-Learning-for-Early-Power-Outage-Detection/README.md

-# Outage
+Predictive Analysis of Power Outages Using Machine Learningz

 ---
-title: Power Outages Project
+title: Predictive Analysis of Power Outages Using Machine Learning
 ---

 # Power Outages Project